wixplosives/stylable.io/docs/getting-started/typescript-integration.md

 ### ESlint Stylable plugin vs. generated definition files

-There is an overlap of functionality between the Stylable ESlint plugin and the generated `.d.ts` files.
+There is an overlap of functionality between the Stylable ESlint plugin and the generated `.d.ts` files - both solutions validate stylesheet export usages.
+The `.d.ts` file approach is superior, howevever, as it offers better validations, completions and correctness.
+All it requires is that the `watch` service be running.

 Both of these solutions will validate stylesheet export usages.
 However the `.d.ts` file approach is probably the better one.
 It offers better validations, completions and correctness.
 It does require the `watch` service to be running.